Autologous Tissue Surgery

 The DIEP flap has many advantages for women who are good candidates for the procedure, but can only be performed by highly trained surgeons skilled in microsurgery.
-Virginia Mason plastic surgeons have more than 15 years experience performing microvascular surgical procedures.
+Virginia Mason plastic surgeons have specialized fellowship training in microvascular surgical procedures.

 What to Expect After Autologous Breast Reconstruction Surgery

 Tissue flap surgery is complex and takes many hours to complete.
 You may spend about four days in the hospital where special attention will be given to the blood supply and health of the transplanted breast tissue.
 Typically, women have soreness and swelling in the breast and in the area where tissue was removed, and you may need pain medication for one to two weeks.
 Women should plan on avoiding strenuous activity for several weeks, though many find they can return to light activity and work in three to six weeks.